epinter/tqrespec/README.md

 If you have a mastery on level 24 and 7 skills with points allocated, you can click on "Reclaim All Skills Points" to have the points from the 7 skills back to you.
 Then you click on "Mastery / Reclaim" to have 23 points back from the mastery, so you will have the mastery with just 1 point allocated, or you can click on "Mastery / Remove" to have all 24 points from mastery.

+#### ***Characters list and stats***

+When you click on the button near the character selection list, you will be able to see a table with all your characters, with attributes and stats.
+There's also an option to export the table to CSV.

 #### ***Copy your character***

 If you want to change the name of you character, you can type the new name in the "New save" text field then click on "Copy To" button.
 A new character will be created, with progress, inventory with all items, attributes, skills, etc...
-The only thing you will not have on the copy is the Storage.

 #### ***Saving and backup***